gcpearse/to-do-list/README.md

 ### Prerequisites

 Please ensure you have installed Node.js.
+If you encounter any issues when running the project locally, you may need to use a different version of Node.

+You can check your Node version by running `node --version`.

+Consider using Node Version Manager (nvm) to install, remove, and switch between different Node versions on your local machine.

 ### Installing Packages and Running the Project